zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Jonah says, “That’s all part of being young and car efree.”
 “To be carefree” (carefree) means not to have any worries or concern s – to be free of cares, without any concerns.
 If you believe that “sowing a  few wild oats” means that you

-will be carefree, you may be among the 50 percent o f Americans who will at some point have a sexually transmitted disease in y our lifetime.
+will be carefree, you may be among the 50 percent of Americans who will at some point have a sexually transmitted disease in y our lifetime.
 So, congratulations.
 A “sexually transmitted disease” i s a disease you get from having sex with someone else who has that disease.
 But Jonah believes he will be carefree.

 Becca says, “Hmm, maybe you shouldn’t be telling me  about your conquests” (conquests).
 A “conquest” is a victory or success.
 In this case it refers to having sexual relations.
 Jonah says, “Why not?
 It’s no sec ret I’ve got game.”
 The expression “I’ve got game” is used to show that a p erson is very good at something.
 It is sometimes used especially among me n who think that they are very attractive to other women and are able to have  many romantic relationships with women, or to have those easily because women a re attracted to them.